Raleigh Water Quality at a Glance

 Why does my water sometimes taste or smell different?

-1. Annual disinfection switch: Each spring (typically the last week of March through the first week of April), Raleigh Water temporarily switches from chloramine to free chlorine disinfection, which can result in higher than normal chlorine residual concentrations and a more noticeable chlorine smell
+1. Annual disinfection switch: Each spring — typically the last week of March through the first week of April — Raleigh Water temporarily switches from chloramine to free chlorine disinfection.
+This can result in a more noticeable chlorine smell.
+The switch is routine and the water remains safe to drink.

-2. Seasonal water quality changes: Natural variations in source water, including “earthy” or “musty” smells from seasonal fluctuations in naturally occurring algae and algal activity in the lakes
+2. Seasonal water quality changes: Natural variations in source water, including earthy or musty smells from seasonal algal activity in Falls Lake or Lake Benson, can affect taste temporarily.

-If taste or odor issues persist, contact Raleigh Water at 919-996-3245 for assistance.
-The utility uses ozone and activated carbon to reduce seasonal taste and odor issues, though it can take time to impact the entire distribution system.
+If taste or odour issues persist, contact Raleigh Water at 919-996-3245.
+The utility uses ozone and activated carbon to manage seasonal issues, though changes may take time to reach all parts of the distribution system.
+You can also track any active water quality notices through our boil water notices tracker.

 Does Raleigh have lead in its water system?

-Raleigh Water has been and continues to be compliant with all federal and state regulations for lead and copper in drinking water:
+Raleigh Water has been and remains in compliance with all federal and state regulations for lead and copper in drinking water:

-• Corrosion control: The utility uses industry best practices in water treatment to prevent leaching of lead and copper from plumbing, including silicate corrosion inhibitors and pH optimization to 8.4 pH
+• Corrosion control: The utility maintains pH at 8.4 and uses silicate corrosion inhibitors to prevent leaching of lead and copper from household plumbing.

-• Testing results: Recent lead and copper sampling shows levels well below federal action limits, with the system monitoring at least 110 homes for lead every three years
+• Testing results: Recent lead and copper sampling shows levels well below federal action limits.
+The system monitors at least 110 homes for lead on a rotating basis.

 Are there water restrictions in Raleigh?

-Raleigh currently operates under Permanent Conservation Measures, which are year-round water use guidelines:
+Raleigh operates year-round under Permanent Conservation Measures for outdoor water use:

 Permanent Conservation Measures:

-• No outdoor watering between 10 a.m. and 6 p.m. to minimize evaporation
+• No outdoor watering between 10 am and 6 pm to minimise evaporation

-• No water waste (runoff onto streets, sidewalks)
+• No water waste (runoff onto streets or sidewalks)

 Drought Response:

-During severe drought conditions, Raleigh Water may implement additional restrictions including:
+During severe drought conditions, Raleigh Water may impose additional restrictions including further limits on outdoor watering, vehicle washing, pressure washing, and pool filling.

 Quality News About Your Water